The China Project Workshop

 John Yiu (Jao Tsung-I Petite Ecole, University of Hong Kong): “Illustrated Classics, Imperial Calligraphy, and Imperial Education at the Southern Song Court”

-The discussion will be moderated by Alfreda Murck (Independent Scholar)
+The discussion was moderated by Alfreda Murck (Independent Scholar)

 Webinar